voidshine/dameo_book/Introduction.md

 content.

 ## GAME №1
 Beginner_2017 vs Busybee
 Tournament: draughts.cv.DAMEO.16.1.1
 2023

-All games against player Busybee are always difficult but memorable.
+Games against player Busybee are always difficult but memorable.
 Busybee is probably the strongest Dameo player but he also has outstanding results in other games.
 For example, Busybee has a 100% win rate in such complex games as Shogi and Lines of Action.
 Of course, I would like to believe that he is a human and not a bot but unfortunately he hasn’t desire to start a dialogue or respond to a greeting.
 No problems, but it's a thousand pities.
-The point is that it is always nice to come across something unexplainable and genius, because it is an unforgettable experience for ordinary people like us.
+The point is that it is always nice to come across something unexplainable and genius, because it is an unforgettable experience for us ordinary people.

-Our meeting had everything: a very complex opening, inventive play from both sides, unobvious mistakes and unobvious punishment for them, and a cascade of combination hits.
+Our meeting had everything: a very complex opening, inventive play from both sides, nonobvious mistakes and nonobvious punishment for them, and a cascade of combination hits.

 **1.e3e4&nbsp; &nbsp; &nbsp;g8h7
 2.g1g3&nbsp; &nbsp; &nbsp;h7g6**

 Diagr.1

 Black plays ingratiatingly and is not in a hurry.
 In fact, Busybee made the move g8g6 in two stages.
-In chess, such a loss of time often leads to bad consequences in the opening, but Dameo allows you to regulate the pace of your development.
+In Chess, such a loss of time often leads to bad consequences in the opening, but Dameo allows you to regulate the pace of your development.

 **3.d2d4&nbsp; &nbsp; &nbsp;g7g5
 4.e1e3&nbsp; &nbsp; &nbsp;d8b6**